grace-notes/website/contents/topics/life-of-christ.md

 (e) Just to make this concept clear:

-· People outside the plan of God have scar tissue on their souls.
+&bull; People outside the plan of God have scar tissue on their souls.

-· Because of this, they experience spiritual blindness; their repeated cycles in the cosmic system blind them to spiritual truths from the Bible.
+&bull; Because of this, they experience spiritual blindness; their repeated cycles in the cosmic system blind them to spiritual truths from the Bible.

-· The cycle goes like this: they reject the person of God, and then they reject His word; the rejection of God’s word demands a replacement, so they accept the cosmic counterfeits and lies provided by the devil.
+&bull; The cycle goes like this: they reject the person of God, and then they reject His word; the rejection of God’s word demands a replacement, so they accept the cosmic counterfeits and lies provided by the devil.

-· People inside the plan of God have certain spiritual assets that help them to perceive the spiritual information from God.
+&bull; People inside the plan of God have certain spiritual assets that help them to perceive the spiritual information from God.
 The ministry of God the Holy Spirit is an example.

-· The parable is designed to penetrate the armor of the cosmic counterfeits and lies.
+&bull; The parable is designed to penetrate the armor of the cosmic counterfeits and lies.

 (3) The reason for the parables is that some have at hand what they need